P2X

 How does it affect the teaching materials?
 The train in question - the energy system - is in motion, but must change without coming to a standstill or derailing.
 This is why science and industry collaborate very closely at Kopernikus in order to keep the path from theory to practice short and at the same time to test how well the theory works in practice.
 Yet, the knowledge generated by research is initially only available to those who are involved.
 Rightly so, since the obtained results are new, volatile and need to be reviewed thoroughly.
 However, this is not enough for the Kopernikus projects, which is why capacity building plays a major role in the final project phase in the context of transfer.
 To ensure that in the near future, when the energy system gradually changes tracks, future specialists already know what they are dealing with, the Kopernikus project P2X is in charge of designing educational materials and programmes.
 Of course, knowledge from the sister projects is also incorporated in many places.

-After 2020, 2021 and 2022, the P2X Summer Lab is taking place for the fourth time this year.
-P2X partner WWF is once again taking the lead in organising the event.
-This intensive multi-day workshop offers an excellent opportunity to engage intensively with one of the key technologies of the energy transition: Power-to-X. Technical and scientific university students are invited to join researchers in exploring the latest developments in green hydrogen technologies and synthetic fuels.
-Not only will they gain knowledge from this experience, but also a network for future careers: a win-win situation.
+Following previous runs in 2020, 2021 and 2022, the P2X Summer School 2025 took place for the fourth time.
+Once again, P2X partner WWF took the lead in organising the event.
+This multi-day intensive workshop provided participants with the opportunity to engage deeply with one of the key technologies of the energy transition: Power-to-X.

 P2X lecture series prepares for round two

-Meanwhile, the P2X lecture series has successfully completed its first round.
-P2X partner Provadis University is organising the digital programme, which is scheduled to be back in the winter semester of 2025/2026 - with up-to-date topics, of course.
-In the drawers below, you will find links to the recordings of the first P2X lecture series in the winter semester 2024/2025.
+Below, interested readers will find links to recordings from the inaugural P2X lecture series held during the winter semester 2024/2025.
 If you have any further questions or concerns about the previous lecture series, please send an email to kommunikation-p2x@dechema.de.

 Lecturers: Prof. Dr. Kirstin Hebenbrock, Prof. Dr. Peter Manshausen/both Provadis